paritytech/substrate-connect/packages/connect/README.md

 });
 ```

-or provide your custom substrate chain's name and chainspec:
+...or provide your custom Substrate chain's specification:

 ```js
 import { ApiPromise } from "@polkadot/api";